 So what’s an enterprising guy to do?
 Cameron decided to start a label to sell these wines at what he calls an “extreme value level.”
 Though he won’t ever advertise them this way, in public hell affectionately refer to them as “ten buck chuck.”

 His wines, made from vineyards and wineries that by contract cannot be disclosed, and blended by winemakers who by contract cannot be identified, are designed to have an extremely high QPR — or Quality-to-Price-Ratio.
 Typically, the wine that Cameron bottles would sell for two to three times the price he puts them on the market for.

 Cameron has been so successful with these wines that he has now gotten to the point where he’s not only being opportunistic and snapping up wine when he hears about it, but is proactively working with winemakers to arrange for their excess juice, and to have some of them help him with final blends.

 Sound too good to be true?
-Well, there's a slight catch to all this.
-You can't exactly run down to your local wine shop and pick these wines up.
-Most of Cameron's inventory is sold to Costco here in Northern California, and to other large retailers in Chicago and on the East Coast.
+Well, there’s a slight catch to all this.
+You can’t exactly run down to any local wine shop and pick these wines up.
+Most of Cameron’s inventory is sold to Costco and to other large retailers in Chicago and on the East Coast.

 And are the wines any good?
-Well, you can read my tasting notes and scores below.
-These wines are mostly very jammy and fruit forward, which is a conscious choice on Cameron's part, and which may be responsible for why they fly off the shelf at Costco, but they may not be to everyone's taste.
-In terms of scores they're not off the charts, but compared to nearly every other wine in their price range at your local supermarket they're likely to be significantly better buys.
+This is the second batch of Cameron’s wines I’ve tasted, and I continue to be amazed at the value his wines present.
+These wines are mostly jammy and fruit forward, which is a conscious choice on Cameron’s part, and which may be responsible for why they fly off the shelf at Costco, but they may not be to everyone’s taste.
+Compared to nearly every other wine in their price range at your local supermarket, however, they are truly excellent buys.